Izak catshark

-The Izak catshark or simply Izak (Holohalaelurus regani) is a species of catshark, belonging to the family Scyliorhinidae, common off the coasts of South Africa and southern Namibia.
+The Izak catshark or simply Izak (Holohalaelurus regani) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
+This species is common off the coasts of South Africa and southern Namibia.
 It typically inhabits the outer continental shelf at depths of 100–300 m, with the males found deeper than the females and juveniles.
 The Izak catshark has a short, wide, flattened head and a robust body tapering to a long, slender tail.
 It can be identified by its ornate color pattern of dark brown spots (in juveniles) or reticulations and blotches (in adults) on a light yellowish background, as well as by the enlarged dermal denticles over its pectoral fins and along its dorsal midline from the snout to the second dorsal fin.
 This species reaches 69 cm in length, with the males larger than females.

 Bottom-dwelling and perhaps relatively active in nature, the Izak catshark feeds mainly on a diverse array of bony fishes, crustaceans, and cephalopods.
 A significant portion of its diet may be scavenged from offal discarded by fisheries.
 This species is oviparous, with females producing encapsulated eggs two at a time year-round.
 The Izak catshark is regularly caught incidentally by a South African bottom trawl commercial fishery, but is discarded rather than utilized.
 Despite the fishing pressure, its population has been increasing and thus the International Union for Conservation of Nature (IUCN) has assessed it as Least Concern.